 Dashi Festival Floats

 Designated Cultural Property of Nagoya, Dashi Floats are the first act of the festival.
-Nine floats adorned with their best finery make their appearance in the vicinity of Nagoya City Hall.
+Nine floats adorned with their finest attire, make their appearance in the vicinity of Nagoya City Hall.

-Each of these floats has Karakuri Ningyo, mechanical puppets, mounted on the top, which perform reenactments of myths and legends, often playing one scene from a larger play.
+Each of these floats has Karakuri Ningyo, which are traditional Japanese mechanical puppets, mounted on the top.
+They perform reenactments of myths and legends, often depicting a single scene from a larger play.

-Don’t worry even if you don’t know what is going on it is fun to watch the incredible craftsmanship and ingenuity of the puppet makers at play.
-A craft with a history of around 1400 years.
+Don’t worry if you’re not entirely sure of the storyline.
+It’s still enjoyable to witness the incredible craftsmanship and ingenuity of the puppet makers at work.
+This craft boasts a history of around 1400 years.

-Learn about the local food during a Food Tour in Nagoya ↓
+Learn about the local food during a Food Tour in Nagoya.
+Click on the banner below for more details!

 Kagura Zoroe

-The Kagura Zoroe are portable altars found only in the region around Nagoya.
-They are designated Cultural Assets.
-These smaller altars decorated with gold leaf, make their appearance along with the Dashi Floats.
+The Kagura Zoroe are portable altars found exclusively in the Nagoya region.
+They hold the designation of Cultural Assets.
+These smaller altars, adorned with gold leaf, make their appearance alongside the Dashi Floats.

 Other Parades

-Traditional as well as modern dance groups show off their skills, brass bands play familiar tunes, cosplayers show off their costumes, and cheerleaders jump, shout and cheer.
+Traditional and modern dance groups showcase their skills, brass bands play familiar tunes, cosplayers show off their costumes, and cheerleaders jump, shout, and cheer.

-Representatives of the sister cities of Nagoya (Los Angeles, Mexico City, Nanjing, Sydney, Turin, and Reims) are in attendance and join the parade.
+Representatives from Nagoya’s sister cities (Los Angeles, Mexico City, Nanjing, Sydney, Turin, and Reims) are in attendance and participate in the parade.

 The Three Great Feudal Lords

-Another highlight of the Nagoya Festival is the appearance of Three Great Feudal Lords, the unifiers of Japan, and important historical figures with an important connection to Nagoya and the region: Oda Nobunaga (1534-1582) Lord of Owari, Toyotomi Hideyoshi (1537-1598) Lord of Owari Nakamura, and Tokugawa Ieyasu (1542-1616 ) Lord of Okazaki.
+Another highlight of the Nagoya Festival is the appearance of Three Great Feudal Lords, the unifiers of Japan, and several other important historical figures with a significant connection to Nagoya and the region: Oda Nobunaga, the Lord of Owari (1534-1582); Toyotomi Hideyoshi, Lord of Owari Nakamura, (1537-1598); and Tokugawa Ieyasu, Lord of Okazaki, (1542-1616).

-Along with the appearance of each feudal lord important historical battles are reproduced from the Sengoku Period also commonly known as the Warring States Period.
+Along with the appearance of each feudal lord, important historical battles from the Sengoku Period known as the Warring States Period are reproduced.

-The feudal lords would be nothing without their wives and so Nohime (Nobunaga’s wife), Nene (Hideyoshi’s wife), and Senhime (Ieyasu’s wife) accompanied by their entourage of servants follow their husbands.
+The feudal lords would be nothing without their wives, and so Nohime (Nobunaga’s wife), Nene (Hideyoshi’s wife), and Senhime (Ieyasu’s wife), follow their husbands, accompanied by their entourage of servants.

 Don’t Miss the Other Events During the Nagoya Festival!

-The Kobudo Tournament is held during the Nagoya Festival, with the participation of various martial arts schools of Aichi and Gifu.
-Kobudo, is a collective term for Japanese traditional techniques for the use of armor, blades, firearms, and techniques related to combat and horse riding.
+The Kobudo Tournament sees the participation from various martial arts schools of Aichi and Gifu.
+Kobudo is a collective term for traditional Japanese techniques using armor, blades, firearms, combat and horse-back riding.

-In Oasis 21 there are exhibitions and sales of handicrafts from the Aichi region such as Arimatsu tie-dyed fabrics, items crafted from wood, and Washi, Japanese paper.
+At Oasis 21, there are crafts for sale from all over Aichi, including Arimatsu tie-dyed fabrics, items crafted from wood, and Washi, Japanese paper.

-Be aware that these places will be more crowded than usual as Japanese people love free things (who doesn’t).
+Please be aware that these places may be more crowded than usual due to the free entry.

-Will the Nagoya Festival Be Held in 2022?
+When will the Nagoya Festival Be Held in 2024?

 For the latest information please visit the official website.